cscart/docs/en/designer_guide/layout.rst

 2. Click the **gear** button in the right upper corner of the page.
 3. Choose the desired action.

 When creating the new theme, export layout to the *layouts* directory after adjusting blocks (remove the old files previously).
-This layout will be automatacally enabled when installing a theme.
+This layout will be automatically enabled when installing a theme.

 The export/import file includes: